Welcome to Rita’s Original Jamaican Market,

 Air Canada · Air Jamaica · ALM · American Airlines · American Trans Air · Avianca · British Airways · BWIA · Cayman Airways · Condor · Continental · COPA · Cubana · LTU · Northwest · Trans World Airlines · US Air

 Jamaica produces the famous Blue Mountain Coffee, a renowned coffee market worldwide, Tia Maria coffee liquor and famous Rum Appleton.
-Wooden craft are recommended, which can be found on various markets or along the roads.
+Wooden craft are recommended made from talented Craftmen which can be found on various markets or along the roads.
 Very popular gadgets are the colorful jamaican-style wool jumper caps, net t-shirts.
 Art Gallery specialized in paintings, drawings, sculpture and ceramics are remarkable.

 TRIPS / TOURS

 For those who love nature, Jamaica is a true tropical paradise.
 Every area of the island offers precious jewelery of rare beauty.
 Breathtaking waterfalls, spring water lagoons, botanical paradises and many species of birds and butterflies.
 Be ready for Evocative moments.

 Horse riding · Cricket · Tennis · Watersports · Deep sea fishing · Snorkeling · Scuba Diving